Fanaticaj/ftp-server-client/README.md

 - On completion, the client prints a success message.

 #### 3. LS
-- The implementation details for the `LS` command are not provided in the client code snippet.
-This command would typically request a list of files from the server.
+- The `LS` command requests a list of files from the server.
+- The server then responds with a full list of all the files in its directory.

 #### 4. QUIT
 - The `QUIT` command is used to close the connection with the server.